C# Builder Pattern

 Introduction to the C# builder pattern

-In practice, you use the Builder pattern for creating objects that require multiple steps, complex initialization, or multiple configurations.
+In practice, you use the Builder pattern to create objects requiring multiple steps, complex initialization, or configurations.

 The following UML diagram illustrates the Builder pattern: